miltonlundte19/ML-TE19-gymnasiearbete-kryptering/src/main/manualSettingsDefaltValuse.md

 start path for a file choser for the keyfile.

     static boolean generateNyResKey = false;
-true = program generats a ny key
+true = program generats a ny key:s

 ---